Collections

 What is in the example deployment

 Kiwix ZIM archives are an especially useful bootstrap path.
-If you already trust a Kiwix library, you can use those archives as source material for a local Disaster Clippy deployment and start with content you already know.
+If you already trust a Kiwix library, you can use those archives as source material for a local Disaster Clippy deployment and start with material you already know.

 Building your own collection